yuxir/utopian-ruby/README.md

 # Utopian API Ruby client

-Please follow me at Steemit: https://steemit.com/@yuxi
+Please follow me at: https://steemit.com/@yuxi

 ## What is the project about?